otrho/smbox/README.md

 * `regex` is a string which will work with the `[regex](https://github.com/rust-lang/regex)` crate.
 * The `enter` regular expression value turns that context on.
 * The `exit` regular expression turns it off again, and is optional (but must be `Some(..)` when present).
-* The `matchers` are pairs of regular expressions and 256 colour indices which will be matched against lines of text while that context is 'alive'.
+* The `matches` are pairs of regular expressions and 256 colour indices which will be matched against lines of text while that context is 'alive'.
 * The regular expressions may contain captures (between parentheses) in which case the first capture will be highlighted rather than the entire match, as is the default.